dlernstrom/laserdock_python/README.md

 5. `sudo apt-get upgrade`
 6. `sudo apt-get install git`
 7. Authorize your computer with GitHub
-    1. create an ssh key on your machine by typing ssh-keygen -t rsa; accept the defaults by keep hitting enter.
+    1. create an ssh key on your machine by typing `ssh-keygen -t rsa`; accept the defaults by keep hitting enter.
     2. print out the ssh key by typing cat ~/.ssh/id_rsa.pub
     3. copy key to your clipboard.
     4. copy/paste public key into your github settings here: https://github.com/settings/keys